icon-project/icon-sdk-python/README.md

 * to : The wallet address to receive coin or SCORE address to receive a transaction.
 * value : The amount of ICX to be sent.
 (Optional)
 * step_limit : The maximum step value for processing a transaction.
 * nid : Network ID.
 Default nid is 1 if you didn't set the value.
-(1 for Main net, etc) (Optional)
+(1 for Main net, etc)
-* nonce :  An arbitrary number used to prevent transaction hash collision. (optional)
+* nonce :  An arbitrary number used to prevent transaction hash collision.
+(Optional)
 * version : Protocol version (3 for V3).
 The default version is 3 if you didn't set the value.
-(Optional)
 * timestamp : Transaction creation time.
 Timestamp is in microseconds.
-(Optional)
+Default timestamp is set, if you didn't set the value.
-* build : Returns an ICX transaction object.
+* build : Returns an ICX transaction object

 #### Returns